Flow (2024 film): Release

 Flow was selected to premiere in the Un Certain Regard section of the 2024 Cannes Film Festival on 22 May 2024.
 It was the first Latvian film shown in that section since The Shoe in 1998.
 It was also shown at the 2024 Annecy International Animation Film Festival, where it was awarded the Jury Award, the Audience Award, and the Gan Foundation Award for Distribution in the Feature Film category.
 Flow was submitted to the 2024 Ottawa International Animation Festival, where it received the Grand Prize for Feature Animation.
 The film was also screened at the 2024 Toronto International Film Festival and 2024 Vancouver International Film Festival.
 The film was invited to 'Open Cinema' at the 29th Busan International Film Festival and was screened at the outdoor theater in October 2024.
 Flow was screened in competition at the 2024 Melbourne International Film Festival, where it won the Special Jury Award.

 Flow premiered at the Splendid Palace cinema in Riga, Latvia, on 28 August 2024 and was released nationwide the following day by Baltic Content Media.
 UFO Distribution released the film theatrically in France on 30 October 2024.
 It was given a limited release in the United States by Janus Films and Sideshow in New York and Los Angeles on 22 November 2024, before being released to 200 theatres on 6 December.
 The film was released in Belgium on 15 January 2025 by Le Parc Distribution.
 It opened in 800 theatres in Mexico on 1 January 2025.
 PVR Inox Pictures released Flow in India on 28 February 2025.
 Madman Entertainment released the film theatrically in Australia on 20 March 2025.

 A board game based on the film was released in January 2025.
+HarperCollins published a picture book adaptation of the film on 2 December 2025.

 Home media

-Flow was released in the UK on 4K Blu-ray by Curzon Film on 30 June 2025.
-It includes the short films Aqua and Priorities and the making-of documentary Dream Cat.
+On 4 Mar 2025, Flow was released on Blu-ray by Fnac.
+In the UK, it was released on 4K Blu-ray by Curzon Film on 30 June 2025.
+The Blu-ray release includes the short films Aqua and Priorities and the making-of documentary Dream Cat.
 In the United States, Flow was released in 4K Blu-ray by The Criterion Collection on 23 September 2025.
-The Blu-ray includes roughly the same features as the UK release, but also adds Zilbalodis' 2019 debut feature Away.
+The Blu-ray includes roughly the same features as the UK release but also added Zilbalodis' 2019 debut feature Away.